I got my first piece of hate mail from a graphic designer this past weekend.

-The person who wrote didn’t sign his/her name, and didn’t leave a return email address (they used my email address instead).
+The person who wrote didn’t sign their name, and didn’t leave a return email address (they used my email address instead).

-That’s a shame, because I would have liked to have had a civilized discussion with him/her.
+That’s a shame, because I would have liked to have had a civilized discussion with them.

-So I’m going to reply here to set the record straight, just in case he/she is not the only person confused about what I’m doing here at Big Brand System.
+So I’m going to reply here to set the record straight, just in case they’re not the only person confused about what I’m doing here on my site.

 I don’t hate designers — I am one

 The email opens with the accusation that I “hate designers.”
 That would be tough: I have been a designer and marketing consultant for over 25 years.